SovereignArchitect91/archaia-cognition/README.md

 **Activation Steering for Mitigating Sycophantic Drift in Transformer Models**
 **Mechanistic Intervention for Authority-Induced Reasoning Errors**

-*"Superintelligence isn’t super if it can’t resist being wrong."*
+*“Superintelligence isn’t super if it can’t resist being wrong.”*

 ---